koenrane/KR-new-site/content/design.md

 <figcaption>The palettes for light and dark mode.
 The colors adjust and in dark mode, I decrease the saturation of image assets.</figcaption>
 </figure>

 I use the darkest text color sparingly.
-The margin text is medium-contrast, as are e.g. list numbers and bullets:
-   - I even used CSS to dynamically adjust the luminance of favicons which often appear in the margins, so that I don't have e.g. a jet-black GitHub icon surrounded by lower-contrast text.
+The margin text is medium-contrast, as are e.g. list numbers and bullets.
+I even used CSS to dynamically adjust the luminance of favicons which often appear in the margins, so that I don't have e.g. a jet-black GitHub icon surrounded by lower-contrast text.

 ## Colors should accent content